Trouble in Shangri-La: Songs

 Two tracks from the Shangri-La sessions were given to film soundtracks.
 "If You Ever Did Believe", which Nicks recorded with Sheryl Crow, became the theme song to the 1998 Warner Bros. film Practical Magic.
 The track's origins actually lie in the coda of a 1976 demo of "Gold Dust Woman", one of Nicks' signature tracks from the Fleetwood Mac album Rumours.
 The song was released as a promotional 7-inch vinyl single to radio stations in the US, and a video featuring Crow and Nicks was made for VH-1 promotion.
 To date, CD availability of the track is restricted to very-hard-to-find promotional CD singles issued to US radio stations, or the Practical Magic soundtrack album, which also features a newly recorded version of Nicks' 1973 composition "Crystal", originally recorded for the Buckingham Nicks and 1975 Fleetwood Mac album releases with Lindsey Buckingham on lead vocals.
 The version for Practical Magic features Nicks on lead vocals, with Crow on backing vocals.

 Before Nicks herself released "If You Ever Did Believe", the song was given to singer-songwriter Louise Goffin.
 It appears on Goffin's self-titled second album from 1981.
 Nicks sings background vocals on the track and is credited as such on the inner sleeve.

-Another track, "Touched by an Angel", was written by Gary Edwards.